Sitting under the shade of my favorite tree, I let my mind wander down the rabbit hole of memories gone by.

 Can I really say I’m old?

-I place the feather in my pack, take one more swig from the water bottle, and continue running the last 5 miles back home.
+I place the feather in my backpack, take one more swig from the water bottle, and continue running the last 5 miles back home.